 You only need 4 ingredients (or three if using it as a runny sauce than a topping) and can have it ready in 15 minutes!

-- Fresh berries: fresh blueberries are my first choice when available, but frozen ones also work very well.
+- Blueberries: when available, fresh blueberries are my first choice.
+But frozen ones also work very well.

 - Sugar: brown sugar and white granulated sugar sweeten more, but you can use any type, like muscovado, coconut, or powdered sugar.